conectado/conectado-blog/content/temporaries-rabbit-hole.md

 This is, of course, too clickbaity.
 It's just a mismatch between how the term is used by the compiler errors and how it's defined in the [reference](https://doc.rust-lang.org/stable/reference/expressions.html#r-expr.temporary).

-But don't worry about reading the reference just yet; we will untangle that definition in a moment, so now let's dive into it.
+But don't worry about reading the reference just yet; we will untangle that definition in a moment, so let's dive into it.

-## An incredibly deceptively simple example
+## An incredibly deceptively "simple" example

  Take a look at this example.